erwincoumans/pybullet_cpp_sharedmemory_example/README.md

 ```
 %comspec% /k "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"
 ```
-Now you should be in a "Visual Studio 2019 Developer Command Prompt v16.9.0" Compile the C++ code and run the client using:
+Now you should be in a "Visual Studio 2019 Developer Command Prompt" Compile the C++ code and run the client using:
 ```
 git clone https://github.com/erwincoumans/pybullet_cpp_sharedmemory_example